gupta-sanskar/Chess/README.md

 It will install all the dependencies.

-As it is a django app make migrations and run the server to us the application.
+As it is a django app make migrations and run the server to use the application.

 Enjoy playing Chess.Cheers.